Sudan Arrests Paramilitaries For Pupils Killing Amid New Deaths - UrduPoint

 But after Monday's shooting, a fellow member of the military council, General Jamal Omar, too blamed the paramilitaries, who sprang out of the Janjaweed militia notorious for alleged war crimes during the conflict in Darfur.

-Speaking to Egypt's Al-Ghad teleivision and other media during a tour of Al-Obeid, Omar said RSF fighters guarding a nearby bank had initially used batons to try to stop the protesters gathering.
+Speaking to Egypt's Al-Ghad television and other media during a tour of Al-Obeid, Omar said RSF fighters guarding a nearby bank had initially used batons to try to stop the protesters gathering.

 "This action led to a reaction from some students who threw stones at the forces," Omar said.